Autism Improvised's Flagship Program since 2009!

 An Autism Improvised Transitions Program

-Young men and women ages 16-22+ who are college bound, headed for the competitive workforce, and relatively independent living.
-Code Breakers uses improvised role play, discussion, and fun to develop the crucial "soft skills" needed to succeed in school, post-high school, and, importantly, at work.
-We incorporate elements of UCLA's PEERS program to enrich our proprietary curriculum, and we work with Georgia Tech's Excel, GVRA's clients, and hold independent topic-driven classes.
+For young men and women ages 16-22+ who are college bound, headed for the competitive workforce, and relatively independent living.
+Code Breakers uses improvised role play, discussion, and fun to develop the crucial "soft skills" and social cognition needed to succeed in school, post-high school, and, importantly, at work.
 Requirements include a growing ability to self-assess and motivation to succeed.
+We incorporate elements of UCLA's PEERS program to enrich our proprietary curriculum.
+We work within Georgia Tech's Excel curriculum, and we offer independent topic-driven classes for private pay and GVRA clients.

 An Autism Improvised Transitions Program (currently inactive)

 For teen women.
 Using role play and discussion, focus is on self-advocacy, self-realization, personal safety, and well-being as they grow toward adulthood.